penndsg/website_source/collaborate/index.md

 ---
 layout: post
-title: Alumni
+title: Collaborate
 big_header: true
 categories:
- - alumni
+ - collaborate
 ---

-## Collaborate as Penn Alumni
+## Collaborate with us

-If you are a Penn alumnus/alumna and would like to collaborate with PDSG, please fill the form below.
+If you would like to collaborate with PDSG, please fill the form below.
 We will get back to you as soon as we can!

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">